Ferricty/Data-Science-Projects/Fast Formatting Data/README.md

 ## Our program it's ready.
 Let's make a .exe aplication using auto-py-to-exe.

-Seting the following options for make an one file with ico and console hiden aplication:
+Seting the following options to make a single file with ico and console hiden aplication:
 ![exe creation](img/exe.png)